kpluas21/KSheet/README.md

 ![badmath](https://img.shields.io/github/languages/top/lernantino/badmath)

-## How to Contribute
+## Contributing

-Shoot me an email or create an issue!
+If you have any feedback, problems, or you want to help with development, shoot me an email or create an issue!